 The application deadline for FRAXA Fellowships is February 1 each year, and new fellowships are announced in early April.

-- Applications may be submitted at any time, but a Letter of Intent (LOI) to Michael Tranfaglia, MD is essential.
+A brief Letter of Intent to Michael Tranfaglia, MD is essential.

 Background and Rationale

-FRAXA Research Foundation continues to focus on research which is likely to lead to new and improved treatments for fragile X syndrome, with an emphasis on disease-modifying therapeutics based on understanding of fragile X disease mechanisms.
-Our goal has always been to accelerate the pace of research by eliminating “bottlenecks” in this long and complex process, and we have been quite successful in this regard.
-Since our funding priorities are determined by the state of the research and the nature of these bottlenecks, we constantly re-examine these priorities as the field progresses.
+Our goal has always been to accelerate the pace of research by eliminating “bottlenecks” in this long and complex process.
+Our funding priorities are determined by the state of the research and the nature of these bottlenecks, so we constantly re-examine these priorities as the field progresses.